How to Remove a Fraud Alert From Credit Report

 Dear NDG,

-Yes, you can request to remove a fraud alert (also called a security alert) from your credit report at any time if you decide you no longer need it.
+Yes, you have the right to place a fraud alert from your credit report, and remove it at any time if you decide you no longer need it.
 While there is more than one type of fraud alert that can be added to a credit report, the steps for removing them are the same.

 An extended fraud alert, or fraud victim statement, on the other hand, can be added only with a valid identity theft report and remains on your credit report for seven years.